GfSE/SAF-Specification/stereotypes.md

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#System Function'>System Function</A><BR><BR><BR>System Function A System Function<BR> * accepts input from the system boundary <BR> * exposes its output at the system boundary<BR> * changes the system's state/mode<BR> * is dependent of system's state/mode<BR>Note: A System Function does not need to have observable output, when it changes the systems state in a way that is observable by other system functions.
-Furthermore, a System Function does not need to accept any input from the system boundary, when it is dependent from system state, which in turn is changeable by other System Functions.<BR><BR><BR>Usage in Viewpoints:<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System Function'>System Function</A><BR><BR><BR>System Function: Specifies the fundamental action or task that have to take place in the System in accepting and processing the<BR>inputs and in processing and generating the outputs.<BR>A System Function<BR> * accepts input from the System boundary <BR> * exposes its output at the System boundary<BR> * changes the System's State<BR> * is dependent on System's State<BR>Note: A System Function does not need to expose observable output, when it changes the System's state in a way that is observable by other system functions.
+Furthermore, a System Function does not need to accept any input from the system boundary, when it is dependent on the System State, which in turn is changeable by other System Functions.<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
-[System Function](developing-saf/concept/concepts.md#System-Function)<BR><BR>A System Function<BR> * accepts input from the system boundary <BR> * exposes its output at the system boundary<BR> * changes the system's state/mode<BR> * is dependent of system's state/mode<BR>Note: A System Function does not need to have observable output, when it changes the systems state in a way that is observable by other system functions.
-Furthermore, a System Function does not need to accept any input from the system boundary, when it is dependent from system state, which in turn is changeable by other System Functions.<BR>
+[System Function](developing-saf/concept/concepts.md#System-Function)<BR><BR>Specifies the fundamental action or task that have to take place in the System in accepting and processing the<BR>inputs and in processing and generating the outputs.<BR>A System Function<BR> * accepts input from the System boundary <BR> * exposes its output at the System boundary<BR> * changes the System's State<BR> * is dependent on System's State<BR>Note: A System Function does not need to expose observable output, when it changes the System's state in a way that is observable by other system functions.
+Furthermore, a System Function does not need to accept any input from the system boundary, when it is dependent on the System State, which in turn is changeable by other System Functions.<BR>
 ## SAF_SystemFunctionSupport

 ### Icon

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#SFNsupportingSCY'>SFNsupportingSCY</A><BR><BR><BR>SFNsupportingSCY Specifies the fact that a System Function supports one or more System Capabilities.<BR><BR><BR>Usage in Viewpoints:<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#SFNsupportingSCY'>SFNsupportingSCY</A><BR><BR><BR>SFNsupportingSCY: Specifies the fact that a System Function supports one or more System Capabilities.<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
 [SFNsupportingSCY](developing-saf/concept/concepts.md#SFNsupportingSCY)<BR><BR>Specifies the fact that a System Function supports one or more System Capabilities.<BR>